NDunn244/azure-network-protocol/README.md

 <br />

 <p>
-Time to filter DNS traffic.
-We will set Wireshark to filter DNS traffic.
-We will initiate DNS traffic by typing in the command "nslookup www.google.com" this command essentially asks our DNS server what is Google's IP address.
+Next, you will filter Wireshark to observe DNS traffic.
+You will initiate DNS(Domain Name System) traffic by typing in the command "nslookup www.google.com."
+The "nslookup" command asks the DNS server what is Google's IP address.
 </p>
 <p>
 <img src="https://i.imgur.com/fCLX8ZZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>